Author: Avinash Kr. Pandey

 Data operation (dataops) is an easy and quick data management exercise that controls the movement of data from the source to the landing place.
 It carries different data operations teams together to provide different processes that support data-focused ventures.

 Benefits of Dataops

 Keep data consistent and authentic.

-Both Dataops and Devops are similar in various aspects such as delivering business values, continuous integration, continuous deployment, automation but in spite of similarities they have many differences as well.
-Dataops competent measurely focuses on creating models that help organizations in building insights that are more profitable to business targets whereas Devops competent assures better software for consumers (mostly coding based).
+Both Dataops and DevOps are similar in various aspects, such as delivering business values, continuous integration, continuous deployment, and automation, but in spite of similarities, they have many differences as well.
+Dataops competent measure focuses on creating models that help organizations in building insights that are more profitable to business targets, whereas DevOps competent assures better software for consumers (mostly coding-based).

 Basic knowledge of Pull request and git.

 Dataops pipeline implementation with DBT (high level diagram)

 Goto https://www.getdbt.com/signup/ and fill up the details and signup in case you don't have a DBT account.